Eddie Jones (linebacker)

-Eddie Lewis Jones, Jr. (born January 11, 1988) is an American former professional football linebacker.
-He played college football at Texas, and was signed by the New York Jets as an undrafted free agent in 2011.
+Eddie Lewis Jones, Jr. (born January 11, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas Longhorns, and was signed by the New York Jets as an undrafted free agent in 2011.
 Jones was also a member of the St. Louis Rams.

 Early life

 Jones was considered one of the nation's best defensive linemen coming out of Kilgore High School in 2006.

 Jones made all-state honorable mention as a sophomore, and was named District 17-4A Defensive Newcomer of the Year with 84 tackles (six for a loss), six sacks, eight passes broken up, three forced fumbles, and two fumble recoveries.

 As a junior Jones was named first-team all-state by The Associated Press and Texas Sports Writers Association, and was selected as the District 17-4A MVP.
 His junior year stats were 131 tackles (ten for a loss), 11 sacks, 11 passes broken up, and one forced fumble.
 He helped Kilgore to the 2004 4A State Championship and a 16–0 record, and had 11 tackles and two sacks in the title game win over Dallas Lincoln.

 In his senior year Jones was named first-team 4A all-state by The Associated Press and the Texas Sports Writers Association, a Parade All-American, and first-team All-USA by USA Today.
 He was selected again as the District 17-4A MVP after helping Kilgore to an 11–2 record with 95 tackles (11 for a loss), 11 sacks, six passes broken up, four forced fumbles, six fumble recoveries, and a blocked punt which he returned for a touchdown.

 Jones' career high school stats include 310 tackles (including 27 tackles for a loss), 28 sacks, 25 passes broken up, eight forced fumbles, eight fumble recoveries, 30 pressures and a blocked punt returned for a touchdown.
 An all-around athlete, Jones lettered for the Kilgore basketball and baseball teams for three years.